 - At some point my mentors were also shocked to find that they were the adults.

-All of my leadership skills were earned not learned, and I am here to debunk this myth for you: leaders don’t always know the answers and they aren’t always fearless.
-My mentors—the people who have taught me how to do this—what they had that I didn’t have was a network of advisors, and a few excellent tactics to work through inaction.
+I am here to debunk this myth for you: leaders don’t always know the answers and they aren’t always fearless.
+My mentors—the people who have taught me how to do this—what they had that I now also have is a network of advisors, and a few excellent tactics to work through inaction.

 A Few Excellent Tactics